Ethereum whales mopping up ETH may trigger price surge | Cryptopolitan

 Crypto analyst, Lark Davis, noted that the price of Ethereum may surge due to the current supply shortage compared to demand.
 He said that he expects the price to rise more than 400% which would take it above $10,000.
 He continued that one possible trigger will be the increasing number of Ethereum Whales that are holding the asset for long thereby causing a supply crunch.

 Lark mentioned that the current NFT mania could also drive the price to higher highs.
-There is no doubt about this since NFTs (non-fungible tokens) are created on a smart contract platform like Ethereum.
-Considering that Ethereum is the major market for the NFT, this may also cause a price surge.
+This is easily explaianable as NFTs (non-fungible tokens) are created on a smart contract platform like Ethereum.
+Considering that Ethereum is the major market for NFTs, this could also cause a price surge.

 Ethereum Whales increase their buying spree